Dynamics on the SU(2,1)-character variety of the one-holed torus: Background

-The set is in one-to-one correspondence with the set of vertices of $\mathcal{C}$ and hence with the set $\Sc$; that is, $\Omega \cong \mathcal{C}^{(0)} \cong \Sc.$ Given a system of generators for $F_2 = \langle \alpha, \beta \rangle$, Figure \ref{fig:f-t} shows the labeling on the regions in $\Omega$.
-As you can see, the labeling is defined from the starting central edge $e = \{\a, \b\}$, colored in green, corresponding to the intersection of the regions in $\Omega$ labeled $\alpha$ and $\beta$, and is defined, for a certain region $X$, as the product of the two regions adjacent to $X$ but closer to the initial edge $e$.
+Given a system of generators for $F_2$ corresponding to (free homotopy classes) of simple closed curves in $S$, we obtain a labeling of regions in $\Omega$.
+For example, with $F_2 = \langle \alpha, \beta \rangle$ we obtain the labeling in Figure \ref{fig:f-t}.
+As you can see, the labeling is defined from the starting central edge $e = \{\a, \b\}$ corresponding to the intersection of the regions in $\Omega$ labeled $\alpha$ and $\beta$, and is defined, for a certain region $X$, as the product of the two regions adjacent to $X$ but closer to the initial edge $e$.
 Note that when doing this product the region $\beta$ needs to be considered as $\beta$ on the ``left side" of the edge $e$ and $\beta^{-1}$ on the ``right side" of the edge $e$.